This list of non-toy gifts for kids encourages family time, generosity, and creativity.

 Ever since becoming a parent I have a love/hate relationship with presents.

-But at the same time I wonder – am I feeding my girls a diet of unhampered materialism with all these presents?
+But as I watch my children tear through wrapping paper, I wonder – am I feeding my girls a diet of unhampered materialism with all these presents?

-After all, my girls have everything they really need – a loving family, a roof over their head, clothing to wear, plenty of food.
+After all, my girls have everything they really need: a loving family, a roof over their head, clothing to wear, plenty of food.
 And as for toys – there’s no lack.
-Due to years of generous gifts and hand-me-downs, our house is overflowing with things to do.
+Due to years of generous gifts and hand-me-downs, our house is overflowing with toys.

-My more realistic approach to Christmas is to set limits and choose gifts that have meaning beyond the first hour they’re opened.
+Rather do away with gifts altogether, I’ve instead tried my best to choose gifts that have meaning beyond the first hour they’re opened.

-Below is a list of gifts that take the focus off of acquisition and onto spending time with family, being generous to others, and inspiring creativity and exploration in kids.
+Below is a list of non-toy kids gifts that take the focus off of acquisition and onto spending time with family, being generous to others, and inspiring creativity and exploration.